spdx/spdx-spec/chapters/3-package-information.md

 ## 3.12 Source Information <a name="3.12"></a>

-**3.12.1** Purpose: This field provides a place for the SPDX file creator to record any relevant background information or additional comments about the origin of the package.
+**3.12.1** Purpose: Provide a place for the SPDX file creator to record any relevant background information or additional comments about the origin of the package.
 For example, this field might include comments indicating whether the package was pulled from a source code management system or has been repackaged.

-**3.12.2** Intent: Here, by providing a comment field, the SPDX file creator can provide additional information to describe any anomalies or discoveries in the determination of the origin of the package.
+**3.12.2** Intent: The SPDX file creator can provide additional information to describe any anomalies or discoveries in the determination of the origin of the package.

 **3.12.3** Cardinality: Optional, one.

 **3.12.4** Data Format: free form text that can span multiple lines.

-In Tag:value format this is delimited by `<text> .. </text>`.
+In `tag:value` format this is delimited by `<text>...</text>`.

 **3.12.5** Tag: `PackageSourceInfo:`